NeoGeographyToolkit/StereoPipeline/docs/examples/perusat1.rst

 based on the content of the camera files provided as inputs.

-For PeruSat-1 exact linescan camera models the atmospheric correction and velocity aberration corrections (:numref:`sensor_corrections`) are disabled, as these decrease somewhat the agreement with the RPC models.
+For PeruSat-1 exact linescan camera models the atmospheric correction and velocity aberration corrections (:cite:`nugent1966velocity`) are disabled, as these decrease somewhat the agreement with the RPC models.

 DEMs created with the exact and RPC models differ by a systematic vertical shift of about 15 meters for unknown reasons, even though the